Shoes3/osx-shoes/README.md

-# Linux-Shoes
+# OSX-Shoes

-This is a Linux only project that packages a **Tight** Shoes project into a more user friendly deb or rpm or ...
+This is a OSX only project that packages a **Tight** Shoes project into a more user friendly OSX dpkg.
 It attempts to hide the use of Shoes as the platform.
-Basically it merges your app into a copy of Shoes, delete's built in Shoes ext's and gems and merges in any Gem's you specify that you've installed in your Linux Shoes.
+Basically it merges your app into a copy of Shoes, delete's built in Shoes ext's and gems and merges in any Gem's you specify that you've installed in your OSX Shoes.

-The result is a distribution file (.deb)  with just enough Shoes.
+The result is a distribution file (.dpkg)  with just enough Shoes.
 No manual.
 No irb.
 No debug, no samples and the static directory is minimal.
 No need for Cobbler or packaging.
 No clever shy files.